 - Clean off your grout.
 You can apply the bleach we talked about earlier if the grout has discoloration before allowing it to dry.

 - Make sure you have good ventilation in the room before you start.
 Keep the bathroom door open and open a window.
 Run a fan if you need to.

 - Get a sponge or applicator brush and apply the sealer.
 Place some sealer on the applicator and work it into the grout.
 Only work on a small area at a time so it’s easy to track.

 - Wipe off any excess after 10 minutes.
 The sealer will be soaked in already, and you don’t want to leave any stuck on the tile.

 Tips for Keeping Your Tub Cleaner, Longer

 The easiest way to keep your tub clean is simply to clean it after you use it.
+This is the easiest time to clean a bathtub, when there is not much buildup.
 Of course, this isn’t always practical.
 However, if you take a bath, a quick rinse out of the tub should help prevent soap scum from building up.
 Similarly, if you have a pet dog and give it a bath in your tub, you should rinse the tub after you’re done to get rid of dirt and bacteria.

 Even if you only shower, your tub can still become dirty due to bacterial growth and traces of soap residue left behind so it’s still important to clean your bathtub at least monthly.
 Another easy way to keep your bathtub and shower clean is to get rid of leftover, excess moisture.
 A squeegee works well to get rid of water on the tile leftover after a shower.
 Taking some time to do this simple cleaning step will help prevent mildew and mold from growing.

 Hope our guide on how to clean a bathtub was useful.
 Now that the task of cleaning your bathtub is done, fill your sparkling tub with some warm water and bubbles and relax!